 In addition to using office phones, Telzio phone services integrate with mobile devices and computers.
 The Telzio Mobile App is free to download and like IP phones, work anywhere with internet connection.
 The Telzio Webphone is a browser-based softphone that's built into your online dashboard, and works without any installation requirements.

-Visit Telzio.com/features to see all the features available from Telzio.
+Learn more about all the VoIP features available from Telzio.

 Understanding VoIP phone features